BuildOnViction/docs/docs/wp-and-research/privacy.md

 ![privacyfee](/assets/privacyfee.png){#fig:privacyfee}*Figure 1: Privacy transaction fee and TomoZ integration*

-### Fanxipang's privacy address
+### TomoP's privacy address
-Fanxipang uses a single private key to generate a dual-key system.
+TomoP uses a single private key to generate a dual-key system.
 The user private key `s` of the user's TOMO address is called private spend key and `v = SHA256(s)` is the private view key of the user.
 As the names imply: